Watts-Lab/team_comm_tools/docs/source/features_conceptual/message_length.rst

 Implementation Basics
 **********************

-Returns the number of words in a message/utterance
+Returns the number of words in a message/utterance by splitting on the whitespace, after preprocessing to remove punctuation.

 Implementation Notes/Caveats
 *****************************